 - Paste it as a status update to Facebook.

 - Replace the Internet address with a charming message that lets your fans, friends, and family know that they should grab a few products featuring your work from your Artist shop.
 Be sure to let people know if there’s a sale going on, when possible.

 - A preview of one of your works will appear in the box.
 Click through the arrows to find the design that best catches the eye of a potential customer.

 - Click Post and wait for fortune and fame to come rolling in.
 Or some virtual pats on the back.
 Both are nice.

-Actively sharing and promoting your work via social websites such as Pinterest can improve your sales.
-If Pinterest isn’t for you, you can opt out by going into your account settings.
+Actively sharing and promoting your products via social websites such as Pinterest can improve your sales.
+If Pinterest isn’t for you, you can opt-out by going into your account settings.
 Here’s how:

 - Hover over your avatar, located on the top right of the page, and select Account Details.

 - Once on the Account Details page, scroll to the heading Image Settings, and select the box titled Hide 'Pin It' button and prevent pinning on my works.

 - Click the Save Changes button at the bottom of the page and the Pin It button will no longer be available for any of your works.